 The following information is provided to assist Chemistry graduate students as they prepare their theses.
-If graduate students have any questions that are not answered by this guide, they should either email the Chemistry Education Office or stop by in person (6-205, Monday – Friday, 8:30am – 5:00pm).
+If graduate students have any questions that are not answered by this guide, they should email the Chemistry Education Office (questions about department policies) or MIT Libraries (for questions about thesis formatting, etc.)

 Degree candidates must fill out the Degree Application via WebSIS at the start of the term.
 Important dates and deadlines (including late fees) for the upcoming academic year are listed below.
 It is strongly advised that degree candidates apply for the degree list even if there is uncertainty about completing the thesis defense and submission by the deadline, as there are no penalties for being removed from the degree list.

 Students must successfully complete the thesis defense before submitting their final, signed thesis.